guntribam/stack-demo/README.md

 * _services_

-  This contains all the app services plus any shared services supplied by the `stack-redux-app` package.
+  This contains all the app services plus any shared services supplied by the `stack-pack-app` package.
 Typically these will be used to gain access to a features `selector` and so to it's state tree.
   These are used, in any combination from any service, as props for the component via the `mapStateToProps` function.

 * _components_

-  This contains all the app components you have exported via the `app/src/component/index.js` file plus any shared services supplied by the `stack-redux-app` package.
+  This contains all the app components you have exported via the `app/src/component/index.js` file plus any shared services supplied by the `stack-pack-app` package.
 In the code above the
   `components.Box` is used.
-This is an example of a shared component that is supplied by the `stack-redux-app` package.
+This is an example of a shared component that is supplied by the `stack-pack-app` package.

 # Feature: `counter`